-Our stock may be traded infrequently and in low volumes, so you may be unable to sell your shares at or near the quoted bid prices if you need to sell your shares.
+Our common stock may be traded infrequently and in low volumes, so stockholders may be unable to sell their shares of common stock at or near the quoted bid prices if they wish to sell their shares.

 The shares of our common stock may trade infrequently and in low volumes in the over-the-counter market, meaning that the number of persons interested in purchasing our common shares at or near bid prices at any given time may be relatively small or non-existent.
 This situation may be attributable to a number of factors, including the fact that we are a small company which is relatively unknown to stock analysts, stock brokers, institutional investors and others in the investment community who can generate or influence sales volume.
 Even if we come to the attention of such institutionally oriented persons, they may be risk-averse in the current economic environment and could be reluctant to follow a company such as ours or purchase or recommend the purchase of our shares until such time as we become more seasoned.
 As a consequence, there may be periods of several days or more when trading activity in our shares is minimal or non-existent, as compared to a seasoned issuer which has a large and steady volume of trading activity that will generally support continuous sales without an adverse effect on share price.
-We cannot give you any assurance that a broader or more active public trading market for our shares will develop or be sustained.
-Due to these conditions, we can give you no assurance that you will be able to sell your shares at or near bid prices or at all if you need money or otherwise desire to liquidate your shares.
+We cannot give any assurance that a broader or more active public trading market for our shares will develop or be sustained.
+Due to these conditions, we can give no assurance that stockholders will be able to sell their shares at or near bid prices or at all if they need money or otherwise desire to liquidate their shares.
 As a result, investors could lose all or part of their investment.

-Our stock price is below \$5.00 per share and is treated as a "penny stock", which places restrictions on broker-dealers recommending the stock for purchase.
+Our common stock has historically been treated as a "penny stock," which places restrictions on broker-dealers recommending the stock for purchase, and it may be treated as a "penny stock" in the future.

-Our common stock is defined as "penny stock" under the Securities Exchange Act of 1934, or the Exchange Act, and its rules.
+Our common stock has historically been defined as a "penny stock" under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and its rules.
 The Securities and Exchange Commission, or SEC, has adopted regulations that define "penny stock" to include common stock that has a market price of less than \$5.00 per share, subject to certain exceptions.
 These rules include the following requirements:

-- · a broker-dealer must deliver, prior to the transaction, a disclosure schedule prepared by the SEC relating to the penny stock market; - · a broker-dealer must disclose the commissions payable to the broker-dealer and its registered representative; - · a broker-dealer must disclose current quotations for the securities; and - a broker-dealer must furnish its customers with monthly statements disclosing recent price information for all penny stocks held in the customer's account and information on the limited market in penny stocks.
+- a broker-dealer must deliver, prior to the transaction, a disclosure schedule prepared by the SEC relating to the penny stock market; - a broker-dealer must disclose the commissions payable to the broker-dealer and its registered representative; - a broker-dealer must disclose current quotations for the securities; and - a broker-dealer must furnish its customers with monthly statements disclosing recent price information for all penny stocks held in the customer's account and information on the limited market in penny stocks.

 Additional sales practice requirements are imposed on broker-dealers who sell penny stocks to persons other than established customers and accredited investors.
 For these types of transactions, the broker-dealer must make a special suitability determination for the purchaser and must have received the purchaser's written consent to the transaction prior to sale.
-If our common stock remains subject to these penny stock rules these disclosure requirements may have the effect of reducing the level of trading activity in the secondary market for our common stock.
+If our common stock once again becomes subject to these penny stock rules these disclosure requirements may have the effect of reducing the level of trading activity in the secondary market for our common stock.
 As a result, fewer broker-dealers may be willing to make a market in our stock, which could affect a stockholder's ability to sell their shares.